-If you're looking for an easy-to-care-for freshwater fish that doubles as a conversation piece, you can't go wrong with the Mickey Mouse Platy Fish (also known as the Golden Moon Platy and Moonfish).
-The Mickey Mouse Platy boasts a "hidden Mickey" located near its tail, is tolerant of a wide range of water conditions, and is relatively easy to breed.
-Rather than laying eggs, this species bears live young; the appearance of the tiny fish "fry" can be fascinating for both adults and children.
+If you're looking for an easy-to-care-for freshwater fish that doubles as a conversation piece, you can't go wrong with the Mickey Mouse platy (also known as the golden moon platy or moonfish).
+The Mickey Mouse platy boasts a "hidden Mickey" design located near its tail, is tolerant of a wide range of water conditions, and is relatively easy to breed.
+Rather than laying eggs, this species bears live young; the sudden appearance of the tiny fry can be fascinating for both young and old fishkeepers.

 |Origin||Guatemala, Honduras, Mexico|